Where to Stay in Montreal: Best Kid-Friendly Neighborhoods in Montreal

 What you'll find: Hip boutique hotels, and AirBNB lofts (though you may have to dig hard to find apartment rentals suitable for babies and toddlers).
 Bigger hotel chains can be found just outside the periphery of the neighborhood.

 You'll also find beautiful streets filled with shops and cafes; great upscale dining; buskers; a lovely waterfront and green space for playing, picnics, or relaxing; and a ton of tourists in the summer time, while in the wintertime the Old Port of Montreal can feel almost abandoned.
-Most summers Cirque de Soleil performs in Old Montreal, under the big top (Editor's note: Cirque du Soleil won't be performing in Old Montreal in 2018, but will return in 2019 with Alegria - The Return of an Icon.
+Most summers Cirque de Soleil performs in Old Montreal, under the big top (Editor's note: Cirque du Soleil returns to Old Montreal in 2019 with Alegria - The Return of an Icon.

 Public transit access: There are subway options along the northern edge of Old Montreal.
 All stations are on the orange line, which doesn't connect directly to downtown, so you'll need to transfer to the downtown line at Berri-UQAM (a couple stops east of Old Montreal), or take a bus to get to most neighborhoods that you will want to explore.